TopVillas/api-docs/pricing.md

 # Live Pricing and Availability

-The Top Villas API exclusively publishes Length of Stay (LoS) pricing data as this is the only format that guarantees unambiguous and accurate price and availability data.
-We provided data **330 days ahead** for up to **30 nights** for the vast majority of our online bookable vacation rentals.
+The **Top Villas API** exclusively publishes **Length of Stay (LoS)** pricing data as this is the only format that guarantees unambiguous and accurate price and availability data.
+We provide data **330 days ahead** for up to **30 nights** for the vast majority of our online bookable vacation rentals.

 We allow you to maintain a live view of our pricing and availability dataset using an [incremental update protocol](https://developers.google.com/hotels/hotel-prices/dev-guide/delivery-mode#hints).
-The protocol allows asynchronous, queue, out of order message processing and is eventually consistent once you've processed your entire message queue.
-Don't worry all will become clear later on!
+See the [Integration Guide](./guide.md) for more details.

 The full dataset is potentially quite large, so you may choose to receive only a subset of listings, restrict updates based on the latest check-in date, or limit the stay duration to less than the maximum number of nights.